wp-plugins/mailchimp-for-wp/readme.txt

 * Uses the MailChimp API, blazingly fast and reliable.
 * Configuring is easy, all you need is your MailChimp API key.
 * Compatible with BuddyPress and MultiSite registration forms.
+* Compatible with bbPress, add a newsletter checkbox to the new topic and new reply forms.
 * Compatible with Contact Form 7, you can use `[mc4wp_checkbox]` inside your CF7 forms.

 **Pro Features:**